 Even though we were occasionally caught and reprimanded because those bars were meant for this one’s bar mitzvah, or so and so’s kiddush… that first bite just made everything right in the world.
 Each of us grew up thinking, wait..
 KNOWING that WE were definitely the favorite so we all assumed that someone else would get caught and THEY would be the ones to get in trouble.
 I’m sure that my mother, being the smart person she is, always anticipated this and doubled the recipe just in case.

-More recently, not so much health reasons, but because I’m usually too tired to pull out my mixer, I started making these using oil instead of margarine, and was delighted to find that it didn’t compromise on taste.
+More recently, not so much health reasons, but because I’m usually too tired to pull out my mixer, I started making the O’Henry bars using oil instead of margarine, and was delighted to find that it didn’t compromise on taste.

 These freeze perfectly and are the most amazing snacks to have around your house for Yom Tov when you want to serve up a treat or just enjoy some me-time.
 Even though I don’t have to worry about getting caught, I still sneak a piece and try and find a quiet corner to enjoy them.

 - 1 cup brown sugar

 - 1 ½ tablespoons vanilla extract